10 Creative Giving Tuesday Ideas to Engage Donors and Raise Donations

 Giving Tuesday is a big global movement!
 While it’s completely possible to achieve your Giving Tuesday fundraising goals, this time of the year is very busy.

-People are constantly bombarded by fundraising appeals and many organizations are vying for their attention.
+People are bombarded by fundraising appeals and many organizations are vying for their attention.
 In that kind of noise, it’s important to stand out and find a way to win over donors’ hearts.

 One of the best ways to do that is through storytelling.